 The Mesquite process construction and operation include a number of seepage control technologies such as composite liner systems at the heap leach pads, composite liner systems with leak detection systems at the process ponds, lined secondary containment channels for solution pipelines, and concrete secondary containment in process areas.
 The pond system is sized to contain runoff from the maximum probable 100-year, 24-hour event and 24 hours of draindown volume from the heaps, while providing two feet of freeboard.
-These process ponds also have a synthetic membrane cover designed to exclude wildlife and prevent evaporative loss.
+The Pregnant Pond, Barren Intermediate Pond and Pad 5/6 Event Pond are constructed with double synthetic membrane liners with a leak detection system, between the liners.
+The pregnant and barren process ponds also have a synthetic membrane cover designed to exclude wildlife and prevent evaporative loss.
 The Event Pond was designed to function as a temporary storage outlet for excess runoff from the process areas and overflow from the process ponds; therefore, it is constructed with a single synthetic membrane liner and clay underliner with leak detection, and does not have a synthetic membrane cover.
-However, WMMI installed a new synthetic liner in the Event Pond in 2008 and currently utilizes the pond as the first point of containment for excess solutions from the heaps and CIC Plant that flow within the lined pipeline containment channels, and then pumps the solution from the Event Pond to the Barren Intermediate Pond for return to the process.
-Excess solutions from the CIC Plant, conveyed by the overflow pipeline located within the lined containment channel between the plant and the ponds, report directly to the Pregnant Pond.
+WMMI installed a new synthetic liner in the Event Pond in 2008.

 WMMI conducts regular inspections and monitoring of all process facilities to ensure that the operating criteria are being met.
 Routine visual inspections of the concrete secondary containments at the CIC Plant and the liner systems in the collection and pipeline containment channels and at the ponds are performed to ensure physical integrity of these protective systems.
-Additionally, WMMI routinely monitors a network of vadose zone wells at the leach pads, the leachate collection and recovery system ("LCRS") at the three ponds, and groundwater wells both upgradient and downgradient of the process facilities.
+Additionally, WMMI routinely monitors a network of vadose zone wells at the leach pads, the leak detection systems at the ponds, and groundwater wells both upgradient and downgradient of the process facilities.